UCL-ARC/Enigma-PD-WML/README.md

 - [UNet-pgs](https://www.sciencedirect.com/science/article/pii/S1053811921004171?via%3Dihub) : A segmentation pipeline
   for white matter hyperintensities (WMHs) using U-Net.

-- [MRIcroGL](https://www.nitrc.org/projects/mricrogl) : A tool for converting DICOM images to NIfTI format.
+- [MRIcroGL](https://www.nitrc.org/projects/mricrogl) : A tool including a graphical interface for dcm2niix to convert
+  DICOM images to NIfTI format.

 For details of the processing steps, see the [pipeline documentation](/docs/pipeline.md).